 Car accidents claim tens of thousands of lives and cause millions of injuries each year in the United States.
-Additionally, a vehicle collision can cost the owner thousands of dollars in property damage.
-After an accident, victims are sometimes suddenly faced with extensive medical bills for emergency care and on-going therapy, repair and replacement costs for damaged property, and forced time off of work during recovery.
+After an accident, victims are sometimes suddenly faced with extensive medical bills for emergency care and on-going therapy, as well as forced time off of work during recovery.
 Those injured in an accident may suffer from serious injuries that affect their quality of life in the long run.

 Unfortunately, insurance companies are not always willing to help victims cover their costs.
 Fortunately, those responsible for the accident may be required to provide compensation to victims for their losses after a victim pursues legal action.
 Once you or a loved one has been injured in a car accident, and you determine that you will take legal action, the Champaign car accident lawyers of Spiros Law, P.C. can help you build your case to get the compensation you need from the responsible party.